-- Apply the PBP in a fair and consistent manner. - Adopt a restorative practice approach to all interactions within college. - Ensure appropriate reward, recognition and celebration of positive behaviour is embedded in student activity. - Record incidents and actions taken on Promonitor, CPOMS and SmartLog where appropriate, FAO the relevant staff. - In carrying out all the above, all staff will follow all relevant policies including Safeguarding and Health & Safety.
+- Apply the PBP in a fair and consistent manner. - Adopt a trauma informed, anti-racist, inclusive and restorative approach to all interactions within college. - Ensure appropriate reward, recognition and celebration of positive behaviour is embedded in student activity. - Record incidents and actions taken on Promonitor, CPOMS and SmartLog where appropriate, FAO the relevant staff. - In carrying out all the above, all staff will follow all relevant policies including Safeguarding and Health & Safety.